 Simple English definitions for legal terms

-Read a random definition: ballot box
+Read a random definition: integrated writing

 A bond premium is an extra amount of money paid for a bond that is higher than its face value.
 It is the opposite of a bond discount.
 This premium is paid because the bond has a higher interest rate than the current market rate, making it more valuable.
 It is like paying extra for a toy that is in high demand.
 The bond premium is added to the face value of the bond to determine the total amount that will be paid back to the bondholder at maturity.